Register with Accessibility Services

 - History of the diagnosis (date diagnosed, treatment/management up to current date, etc.)

-- Effects of current medication or medical equipment on the educational setting and the student's ability to learn
+- Effects of any current medication or medical equipment on the educational setting and the student's ability to learn.

-- Academic accommodations recommended by the health care professional
+- Academic accommodations recommended by the licensed health care professional.

 - Documentation must be signed by the health care professional